epishova/BigQuery-json2DDL/README.md

-# BigQuery-json2DDL
+# BigQuery json2DDL
-Parse BigQuery schema in JSON format to DDL statement
+Parse BigQuery schema in JSON format and convert it to a DDL statement.

 Usage: `bq_json2ddl.py <schema.json> <outputfile>`